bg-translation@2x.png

 people-icon

-SimulTrans’ translators are medical subject-matter experts and full-time professionals who have worked on hundreds of life science projects.
+SimulTrans’ translators are medical subject-matter experts and full-time professionals with a minimum of 5 years of experience, who have worked on hundreds of life science projects.

 file-icon